 WILL’s Latest Press Releases

-WILL has announced Erin Gamble as our new Associate Counsel.
-Her hire reflects our organization’s commitment to fighting back against bureaucratic overreach in Wisconsin and across the country.
+WILL has announced Kirsten Atanasoff as our new Associate Counsel, expanding our litigation team as we approach new fights to defend property rights, parental rights, and push back against bureaucratic overreach in Wisconsin and beyond.

 No results found.